arindam-monet/loyaltystudio/docs/product-documentation.md

 #### Integration Steps:

+1. **Generate API Keys**:
+   - Create API keys with appropriate permissions
-1. Generate API keys
+   - Store API keys securely in your application

-2. Configure webhook endpoints
-3. Install platform-specific plugins
+2. **Configure Webhook Endpoints**:
+   - Create webhook endpoints in your application to receive events
+   - Register these endpoints in LoyaltyStudio
+   - Select which event types to subscribe to
+   - Implement signature verification for security

+3. **Install Platform-specific Plugins**:
+   - Use pre-built plugins for common platforms
+   - Follow platform-specific integration guides

-4. Test the integration
+4. **Test the Integration**:
-5. Enable automatic synchronization
+   - Use the webhook testing tool to send test events
+   - Verify proper handling in your application
+   - Check webhook delivery logs for any issues

+5. **Enable Automatic Synchronization**:
+   - Configure real-time data flow between systems
+   - Set up error handling and monitoring
+   - Implement fallback mechanisms for reliability

 ## 8. Support and Resources